lukecav/awesome-wp-developer-tools/README.md

 * [AJAX Action Wrapper](https://github.com/YahnisElsts/ajax-wrapper) - This helper library makes it easier to handle AJAX requests in WordPress plugins.
 * [Bulk Actions Select All](https://wordpress.org/plugins/bulk-actions-select-all/) - Bulk Actions For All Posts adds an option to the posts overview in the WordPress Admin to select “All Posts”.
 By default, WordPress only allows you to select the posts on the current page.
 * [CMB2](https://wordpress.org/plugins/change-username/) - CMB2 is a developer’s toolkit for building metaboxes, custom fields, and forms for WordPress that will blow your mind.
+* [CMB2 Attached Posts Field](https://github.com/CMB2/cmb2-attached-posts) - Custom field for Custom Metaboxes and Fields for WordPress for attaching posts to a page.
+* [CMB2 Code Snippet Library](https://github.com/CMB2/CMB2-Snippet-Library) - This is a community-maintained repository of code snippets that help modify the default behavior of CMB2.
+* [CMB2 Post Search field](https://github.com/CMB2/CMB2-Post-Search-field) - Custom field for CMB2 which adds a post-search dialog for searching/attaching other post IDs.
+* [CMB2 Group Map](https://github.com/CMB2/cmb2-group-map) - This CMB2 addon allows you to use CMB2 group fields to manage custom post type entries.
+* [CMB2 Related Links](https://github.com/CMB2/CMB2-Related-Links) - Special CMB2 Field that allows users to add a related links repeating field group.
+* [CMB2 Term Select](https://github.com/CMB2/cmb2-term-select) - Select terms to associate with your content.
 * [Change Username](https://wordpress.org/plugins/cmb2/) - The Change Username plugin allows you to change the usernames of your WordPress users in an easy and effective way.
 * [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) - Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box.
 * [Customize Posts](https://wordpress.org/plugins/customize-posts/) - Manage posts and postmeta via the Customizer.